Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 Compatible with most 42mm backcountry water filters.

-Stands upright on its own when filled.
+Stands upright on its own (at least when mostly full).

 Cons